-One of the 10 nominees for Designer of the Year in the 2014 net Awards, Meg Lewis is founder and partner of web design, branding and illustration studio Ghostly Ferns.
+One of the 10 nominees for Designer of the Year (opens in new tab) in the 2014 net Awards (opens in new tab), Meg Lewis (opens in new tab) is founder and partner of web design, branding and illustration studio Ghostly Ferns (opens in new tab).
 Specialising in web and UI design, Meg's career has seen her work with 50+ companies, from small stationery studios to early-stage startups.
 We chatted to her to find out more.

 Give us a summary of your career so far.

 I went to design school specifically to become a freelance designer.
 I didn't like the confines of designing for a company and loved the idea of getting away and seeing an afternoon movie on a Wednesday.
 While I was still in school I was determined to be a freelancer.

 I started freelancing full-time, while living off of those lovely student loans, and was able to build up a professional portfolio by the time I graduated.
 My design studio, Ghostly Ferns, is now five years old and going strong with a team of five!
 I still make sure to work whatever hours I want and escape on weekday trips.
 I have the best boss.

 What have you been working on over the last year?

 I've been working on an internal CMS for the entirety of Condé Nast and all of its brands.
 This is essentially UI & UX design on steroids, as we have to account for the design working appropriately for all 20+ brands.
 We were able to start with GQ and move on to Vanity Fair.
 The system, called Copilot, is getting great feedback from writers and editors but we have a long road ahead of us to get Copilot across all brands effectively.